bknie1/Ajax-Playground/README.md

 # Ajax-Playground
 A test bed for AJAX and example implementations.
+These are to be referenced by my AJAX Gist guide.